VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/index.md

 # Introduction

 In the past years bioinformatics has become a crucial part of several medical laboratories, such as Genetics, Pathology and Medical Microbiology.
-In the Netherlands these laboratories are certified according to ISO-15189 and have to follow European and national laws about the use of IT in a medical background and regulations about privacy and data protection.
-Hence, bioinformaticians need to comply to both the ISO-15189 and the IVDR.
+In the Netherlands these laboratories are accredited according to ISO-15189 and have to follow European and national laws.
+Hence, bioinformaticians need to comply to both the ISO-15189, the IVDR and the GDPR.

 The ISO-15189 does not include specific requirements for bioinformatic or software development processes.
-The IEC-62304, however, is a harmonized standard about "Medical device software – Software life cycle processes" and can be used, as it complements the general requirements as described in ISO-15189 ^[Do we want to refer to a article here?].
+The IEC-62304, however, is a harmonized standard about "Medical device software – Software life cycle processes" and can be used, as it complements the general requirements as described in ISO-15189 [^1].
 Whilst the use of this standard remains voluntary, it nonetheless gives good guidance on how to achieve compliance with legal requirements.

 We therefore used the IEC-62304 as a guide to create a field standard for bioinformatics, in order to make sure that the software we create is developed and manufactured in accordance with state-of-the-art principles for development life cycles, and risk management, including verification and validation, as required by the IVDR (Annex I, point 16).
 Note however, that we only focussed on the documentation needed for IEC-62304 Software Class A.